UzunDemir/uzundemir.github.io/about.md

 So here’s to every spreadsheet jockey dreaming of breaking free: Your `Ctrl+C / Ctrl+V` skills are just pre-training for the real AI revolution.
 The red pill?
 It’s called `pip install torch.`

-4.
-5. I have been doing sports all my life.
+4. I have been doing sports all my life.
 For the first time my mother brought me to the judo hall when I was 5 years old!
 Since then, I have been practicing almost all the time (in my school years - judo and handball, in my student years - boxing and kickboxing).
 Nowadays, I just keep myself in great physical shape.
 So, for example, about three years ago, my personal record for pulling up on the crossbar was 37 times!
 Now I easily pull up 25 times.

+5. Secret Fact: I Outsourced My Creativity to RAG
+My AI assistant now:

+- Writes my presentations (and gets standing ovations)

+- Cracks jokes in chats (funnier than mine)

+- Even composed this text itself

+The only thing it can’t do yet?
+Sign NDAs.
+So technically, I’m still in charge.

 ### Contact me ![](https://komarev.com/ghpvc/?username=UzunDemir&style=flat-square)